g1eny0ung/hugo-theme-dream/README.md

 Every string(item) in **[]** will be wrapped in `<p></p>` tag in html.

-Also, support html tag in string.
+Also, support html tag and emoji in string.

+You can also write your about info in `/content/about/desc.md`.

 ## OK, Write a article for your blog.